anuket-project/anuket-specifications/CONTRIBUTING.rst

   only the files used to compile the documentation and automate the compilation, then:

   - only one approval is needed to get the PR merged
-  - The approver needs work for a different company than the creator of the PR

 Idle Pull Requests Policy
 -------------------------